Q:) How long does order processing take? A:) We work to a 1-3 Working day processing time frame,

-The term “vaping” comes from the vapour that is inhaled when you smoke using an electronic cigarette or box mod.
+What is Vaping?The term “vaping” comes from the vapour that is inhaled when you smoke using an electronic cigarette or box mod.
 The vapour itself is typically produced by e-liquid, though it can come from other materials like concentrates and dry herbs.
 Vaping is a great way to get a nicotine fix without needing to smoke a traditional combustible cigarette.

-If you’re new to vaping, you’ll need an e-cigarette, a charger for the battery and some e-liquid.
+I’m a beginner.
+What vaping gear should I use?If you’re new to vaping, you’ll need an e-cigarette, a charger for the battery and some e-liquid.
 For first-time vapers, it’s important that you go for an affordable mod that’s reliable, too.
 We would recommend a starter kit if you’re brand new to vaping.
-The Aspire PockeX is a great place to start your journey in vaping.
+The Aspire Spryte is a great place to start your journey in vaping.
 Aspire is one of the main producers of e-cigarette devices and coils for the market.

-Conventional e-cigarettes are designed to look like a regular cigarette, and effectively mimic the combustion of a cigarette; that is, the feel of the tobacco burning.
+What’s the difference between an e-cig and a vaporiser?Conventional e-cigarettes are designed to look like a regular cigarette, and effectively mimic the combustion of a cigarette; that is, the feel of the tobacco burning.
 Vaporisers, on the other hand, use vapour from a liquid instead, meaning there’s typically less of a “throat hit”.
 Vaporisers can create much bigger clouds than typical e-cigarettes, depending on their build.

-Mods are usually bigger and more complex than e-cigarettes and vape pens.
+What is a mod?Mods are usually bigger and more complex than e-cigarettes and vape pens.
 They take their cue from the traditional vape pen style, but are often modified with additional features, like larger batteries, high-capacity tanks to store more e-liquid, or atomisers that can supply a higher wattage.
 Box mods are a popular pick with seasoned vapers.

-Vaping is a little different to traditional smoking:
+How do I ‘smoke’ an e-cigarette?Vaping is a little different to traditional smoking:

 - Firstly, you need to warm up your mod.
 Once you’ve fully charged the battery and screwed in the e-liquid cartridge, you can take a few “primer puffs” on the end of the mouthpiece by closing off the airflow and using the device without pressing the power button.
 Don’t expect any vapour to come out at this stage, though; you’re just helping the air flow into the device.